|

 him easier access to the elf, but all five crossed the courtyard

-together and entered the north west of the castle.
-I will have
+together and entered the north western corner of the castle...

-to follow and get closer to him, he thought.
+I will have to follow, and try to get closer to him,

 Three more elves walked out of the hall, stood talking in the